fbpx

 Open Doors, Open Futures

 When the UK left the European Union, we didn’t just lose access to the single market, the customs union and the free trade agreement – we also lost valuable opportunities for young people in the UK.
-We lost Youth Mobility, which allowed young people from the UK to freely live, work and study in Europe, and for young European people to do the same in the UK.
-We also lost Erasmus+, which provided funding and opportunities for our young people to access education and training abroad and at home.
-Post-Brexit, the UK has closed doors and dismantled the future that we, as young people, expected to have.
+Notably, we lost Youth Mobility, which allowed young people from the UK to freely live, work and study in Europe, and for young European people to do the same in the UK.
+Post-Brexit, the UK has closed doors and dismantled the future that we, as young people, hoped to have.

-The UK Government has agreed in principle to rejoining Erasmus+, and to establish a Youth Experience Scheme for UK and European youth.
-We must now keep up the pressure to lobby for those same rights afforded to European youth, and restore the opportunities we once had.
+The UK Government has agreed in principle to establish a Youth Mobility Scheme for British and European youth.
+We must now keep up the pressure to lobby for those same rights afforded to young Europeans, and restore the opportunities we once had.

 Let’s make the right decision: let’s open doors, and open futures.